MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

     }
 }
 ```

-Again we do the work with an asynchronous method.
-We start off by creating a queryBuilder based on the entityset that we wish to query (ProductCategory in this case).
-The query builder is used as a starting point to adding the parts that define the query.
-In this case we are looking for product categories with the name "Electronics", ordered by the category Id.
-We only need three field values: The category Id, the name and the description.
-Once the query has been created, it can be used by another executor to fetch the records.
+Once again, we do the work by using an asynchronous method.
+We first create a query builder that is based on the entityset that we want to query (ProductCategory in this case).
+The query builder is used as a starting point to add the parts that define the query.
+In this case, we are looking for product categories that have the name "Electronics", and we want them to be ordered by the category ID.
+We require only three field values: the category ID, the name, and the description.
+After the query has been created, another executor can use it to fetch the records.

 <!---
 You can do multiple queries at the time.